firmianay/Life-long-Learner/data-communications-and-networking/chapter-12.md

 ##### Network Allocation Vector
 When a station sends an RTS frame, it includes the duration of time that it needs to occupy the channel.
 The stations that are affected by this transmission create a timer called a `network allocation vector (NAV)` that shows how much time must pass before these stations are allowed to check the channel for idleness.
 Each time a station accesses the system and sends an RTS frame, other stations start their NAV.

+##### Collision During Handshaking
+Two or more stations may try to send RTS frames at the same time.
+These control frames may collide.
+However, because these is no mechanism for collision detection, the sender assumes there has been a collision if it has not received a CTS frame from the receiver.

+##### Hidden-Station Problem
+The solution to the hidden station problem is the use of the handshake frames (RTS and CTS).

 ## Controlled Access
 In `controlled access`, the stations consult one another to find which station has the right to send.
 There are three controlled-access methods: `reservation`, `polling`, and `token-passing`.